On this page

 Adnyamathanha Traditional Land Association Board Presentation

-Please note: these presentations are intended to provide general information on the Energy Resources Division, its role and regulatory functions, and proposed or current licensee projects under the Petroleum and Geothermal Energy Act 2000 and associated regulations.
-Presentations should be considered in the context of the relevant legislation.
+Please note: these presentations are intended to provide general information on the Department for Energy and Mining - Energy Resources Division, its role and regulatory functions, and proposed or current licensee projects under the Petroleum and Geothermal Energy Act 2000 and associated regulations.
+Presentations should be considered in the context